 - Is the URL available?
 Check to see if the name of your LLC is available so that you can reserve your domain name.
 Even if you don't plan to make a website today, you may want to buy the domain name in order to prevent others from acquiring it.

 An email address is also something to consider when choosing a name.
-Get a professional email (@yourcompany.com) with Google apps.
-Also get access to the top business tools, cloud storage, and business-grade security. - Try it for free
+Get a professional email system (@yourcompany.com) with Google's G Suite, which also comes with business tools for word processing and spreadsheets, all with business-grade security - Try it for free

 You are required to nominate a Registered Agent for your Wyoming LLC.